Help us improve your experience.

 For an overview of the primary administrator’s role and responsibilities, see Understanding the Primary Logical Systems and the Primary Administrator Role.

-As the primary administrator, you perform the following tasks to configure an SRX Series Firewall running logical systems:
+As the primary administrator, you perform the following tasks to configure a security device running logical systems:

 See Example: Configuring Root Password for Logical Systems for configuration information.

-2. Create user logical systems and their administrators and users.
-Optionally, create an interconnect logical system.
+2. Create user logical systems along with their administrators and users.
+You can also create an interconnect logical system if needed.

 The primary administrator configures login accounts for user logical system administrators and users and associates them with the user logical system.
-A user logical system can have more than one administrator; the primary administrator must define and add all user logical system administrators and add them to their user logical systems.
+A user logical system can have multiple administrators.
+The primary administrator must define and add all administrators to their systems.

 4. Configure interfaces, routing instances, and static routes for logical systems, as appropriate.